 TLS keystores and keysedit

 Keystores can be used in a number of General TLS settings in order to conveniently store key and trust material.
-Neither can be used in a FIPS 140-2 enabled JVM however, so you must refrain from using these keystores.
-Your FIPS 140-2 provider may provide a compliant keystore that can be used or you can use PEM encoded files.
-To use PEM encoded key material, key material, you can use the relevant
+Neither can be used in a FIPS 140-2 configured JVM.
+Avoid using these types of keystores.
+Your FIPS 140-2 provider may provide a compliant keystore implementation that can be used, or you can use PEM encoded files.
+To use PEM encoded key material, you can use the relevant